Carlo Grante, Fabio Luisi / Philharmonia Zürich

-This wasn’t my first Philharmonic Concert in the Zurich Opera House, so I should be prepared for the acoustics of the venue.
+This wasn’t my first Philharmonic Concert in the Zurich Opera House.
+Earlier concerts I attended and wrote about were on 2013-12-22, on 2014-12-14, on 2015-01-18, on 2015-11-29, and on 2016-02-21.
+So I should be prepared for the acoustics of the venue.
 Still, after last month’s concerts at the Tonhalle, it took me a moment to adjust to this location.
 The acoustics in the Tonhalle carry the sound, provide a supportive envelope, and they are an invaluable help in combining the sound of the musicians in the orchestra into a single, rich sound body.
 In contrast, the Opera House features bone-dry, analytical acoustics serve the purpose of supporting spoken and sung language.
 They keep text understandable, enabling the audience to hear and locate “vocal output” from the front to the back of the stage, also when the orchestra is playing in the pit.

 Sergei Prokofiev (1891 – 1953): Romeo and Juliet, Suite No.2, op.64ter